Don’t know how or where to start? Read on for some tips to help set you up for your best triathlon season yet

 While it’s good to start with the end in mind, assuming you’ve marked this event as your most important race (“A” race), now comes the meticulous task of planning the months, weeks, and days leading up to race day.
 This will be the first of a series of articles that I hope will help get you to that red carpet and finish line in the best shape possible.
 To help start you off on the right foot, here are some things to consider:

 1. Other races (a.k.a.
 “B” and “C” races)

 These are questions I’ve asked my athletes at the beginning of their season.
-This not only helps me develop a structured training plan that caters to each one’s specific needs but it also helps you, the athlete, see your triathlon season as a whole.
-I’ve provided a sample planning worksheet that you can use as a guide for creating your own road map to your next “A” race.
-There’s obviously a lot to think about but these are all important questions to ask yourself whether you are working with a coach or a self-coached athlete.
+This not only helps me develop a structured training plan that caters to each one’s specific needs but it also helps them see their triathlon season as a whole.
+I’ve provided a sample planning worksheet that you can use as a guide in creating your own roadmap to your next “A” race.
+There’s obviously a lot to think about but these are important questions to ask yourself whether you are working with a coach or a self-coached athlete.

 Don’t worry if you find a lot of technical jargon in there.
 We’ll tackle all of those terms along with the three cumulative training phases—base, build, and specialty—with emphasis on the base phase in the next article.
 For now, begin the process by putting pen to paper (or finger to keyboard) and start planning a successful triathlon season.
 In the words of bestselling author and motivational speaker Hall of Famer Greg S. Reid, “A dream written down with a date becomes a goal.
 A goal broken down into steps becomes a plan.
 A plan backed by action makes your dreams come true.”